-CCMU and its Master's Degree and Professional Doctorate Degree Programs in Acupuncture (MAc and DAc) and Acupuncture with a Chinese herbal medicine specialization (MAcCHM and DAcCHM) are Fully Authorized by the Colorado Commission on Higher Education (CCHE).
-Full Authorization is bestowed upon institutions of higher education that are compliant with all applicable regulations and that are institutionally accredited by a U.S. Department of Education-recognized accrediting agency that has conducted an on-site review of the Colorado location.
-CCHE has statutory responsibility for administration of Title 23, Article 2 of the Colorado Revised Statutes to authorize higher education institutions to offer degrees and degree credits.
-New programs are permitted so long as they are within the scope and eventually approved by the accrediting agency.
+CCMU and its Master's Degree and Professional Doctorate Degree Programs in Acupuncture (MAc and DAc) and Acupuncture with a Chinese herbal medicine specialization (MAcCHM and DAcCHM) and DAOM (advanced practice doctoral degree) are Fully Authorized by the Colorado Commission on Higher Education (CCHE).
+Full Authorization is bestowed upon institutions of higher education that comply with all applicable regulations and are institutionally accredited by a U.S. Department of Education-recognized accrediting agency that has conducted an on-site review of the Colorado location.
+CCHE has statutory responsibility for the administration of Title 23, Article 2 of the Colorado Revised Statutes to authorize higher education institutions to offer degrees and degree credits.
 CCMU is recognized by ACAHM, the specialized U.S. Department of Education accrediting agency for institutions/programs preparing Acupuncture and East Asian Medicine (EAM) practitioners.
-Upon approval to offer the DAOM degree program, which CCMU has received from ACAHM, CCHE recognizes the CCMU advanced practice doctorate degree program (DAOM).
-CCMU's DAOM program completed the scheduled ACAHM on-site review in Fall 2023.

-1441 YORK ST, SUITE 202 · DENVER, CO 80206 · 303-329-6355 · 303-388-8165 FAX · WWW.CCMU.EDU
+1441 YORK ST, SUITE 202 · DENVER, CO 80206 · 303-329-6355 · 303-388-8165 fax · www.ccmu.edu